 - Expansion: This is when the economy grows.
-If it grows at a healthy rate of 2%-3%, the economy can remain in the expansion phase for years.
+If it grows at a healthy rate of 2% to 3%, the economy can remain in the expansion phase for years.

 - Peak: The economy is in a phase of irrational growth.
 This creates an asset bubble and is unsustainable in the long term.

 - Contraction: The GDP growth rate turns negative.
-This causes a recession along with rises in unemployment rises.
-When the economy contracts for years, it's called a depression.
+This causes a recession, along with increases in unemployment.
+When the economy contracts for years, it’s called a depression.